0AntonShevchuk0/StickmanRunner/README.md

 # StickmanRunner
 Simple runner game.
 Made with Unity 2021.
 #Important
-Repository doesnt contain "Library" folder because it is too big.
+Repository doesnt contain "Library" folder.

+# Instalation
+You need at least android 5.0 to play this game.
+You can find .apk file in

 # Mechanics
 Cube pickup - player can pickup cobes on the map.